oscar10408/FaceBook-Database/README.md

 1. **ER Diagram**: I created an ER diagram representing the business rules of the Fakebook platform.
 2. **SQL Scripts**: I wrote SQL scripts to create, load, and drop database objects according to the ER diagram.

-## Team Requirement

-The project was completed in a **team of 2 students**.
-We worked together to design and implement the solution.
-Both team members received the same score based on the highest submission.

-## Submission Deadline

-The project was due on **September 24th at 11:45 PM EST**.

-## Honor Code

-I adhered to the Honor Code by not sharing answers with others and working independently with my teammate.
-I consulted publicly available resources and Piazza for clarification, but did not seek unauthorized aid.

 ## Part 1: Creating an ER Diagram